 Gather medical and dental records, including prescriptions and shot records.
 Ask your existing doctors if they can refer you to care providers in your new city.

-Contact Bozeman utility companies to disconnect, transfer or connect services.
+Call your local newspaper, lawn care, power, telephone, propane, cable, internet, and other service companies to set or transfer dates.
+Forward your mail.
 Plan on keeping current services through your move date and having new ones available prior to your move-in date.